eg1lgfp/gilman-family-practice/content/pages/docs/index.md

 ---
 title: >-
-  This is your one-stop-shop for our patient information forms, consent & other helpful forms & resources
+  This is your one-stop-shop for our patient information forms, consent + other helpful forms and resources
 seo:
   title: Welcome to Libris
   description: This is the documentation page